Coors Field: MLB

-On September 17, 1996, Hideo Nomo of the Los Angeles Dodgers threw the first of his two career no-hit games as the Dodgers won 9–0.
-Nomo's first no-hitter at Coors Field is of special note due to the park's overwhelming hitter-friendly reputation (before the usage of the humidors, even), it being the only one thrown there through the 2024 season, as well as Nomo pitching for the visiting team; while still a fairly new park at the time, the Rockies started out in the similarly elevated Mile High Stadium and would naturally be more accustomed to Coors Field's nuances such as the larger fielding area as it is their home field.
+On September 17, 1996, Hideo Nomo of the Los Angeles Dodgers threw the first of his two career no-hitters as the Dodgers won 9–0.
+Nomo's remains the only no-hitter ever thrown at Coors Field through the end of the 2025 season.

 The 1998 and 2021 Major League Baseball All-Star Games took place in Coors Field.

 In 2011, a man fell to his death when he was attempting to slide down a stair railing during the 7th inning of a Rockies–Diamondbacks game.

 On April 23, 2013, Rockies and Braves played in the coldest game since MLB began tracking game time temperature in 1991, at 23 °F.

-There have been eleven 1–0 games in Coors Field history, through April 6, 2023.
-The first 1–0 game at Coors Field was on July 9, 2005, meaning all eleven games have occurred since Major League Baseball allowed the Rockies to start using a humidor on May 15, 2002:
+There have been twelve 1–0 games in Coors Field history, through April 21, 2026.
+The first 1–0 game at Coors Field was on July 9, 2005, meaning all twelve games have occurred since Major League Baseball allowed the Rockies to start using a humidor on May 15, 2002:

 Panorama of Coors Field during Todd Helton's final home game.
 This was also the final game played at the stadium before the removal of part of the right field upper deck.